chrisgrieser/nvim-chainsaw/README.md

   clear the console.
 - Flexible templating options for customizing log statements, including support for multi-line templates.
-- Statusline component to display the count of log statements in the current buffer.
+- Status line component to display the count of log statements in the current buffer.
 Visual indication of log statements via line-highlights, signcolumn, or scrollbar (when using [satellite.nvim](https://github.com/lewis6991/satellite.nvim)).